scalable-web-systems/docker-compose-reverseproxy/README.md

 Next we define the `/posts` route and we set the target to our posts service.
 Note that we communicate with all the services on the same docker-compose network using their names.
 We are not intercepting any request here nor are we supplying any additional configuration options because all of our other **Post** service endpoints are public.

 Next we define the `/comments` route.
 It looks very similar with a minor difference.
-We configure the **methods** property to allow access to only GET endpoints.
+We configure the **methods** property to allow access to only POST endpoints.

 ## Steps
 1. Fire up the system using `docker-compose up` or `docker-compose up -d` to run the system in detached mode.